 If you love the outdoors, scenic views and want to know where to find some of the best hiking in Taipei, Elephant Mountain is the perfect place to start.
 Keep reading to find out why Elephant Mountain Taipei is one of the most popular attractions in Taiwan.

 If you haven’t caught on yet, we’re a bit obsessed with our experience in Taipei!
-If I was only going to make 2 things a requirement for Taipei sightseeing, one would be seeing and eating at a Taipei Night Market (you can check out our Night Market post here).
+If I was only going to make 2 things a requirement for Taipei sightseeing, one would be seeing and eating at a Taipei Night Market.
+Read our guide on the best Night Markets in Taipei.

 The second requirement would be to hike the Elephant Mountain trail.
 Elephant Mountain, Elephant Hill, Xiangshan Mountain, Xiangshan Trail, whatever you call it, it’s the same worthy experience, and it’s a must!